 What is a food recall?

 A food recall is action taken to remove unsafe (or potentially unsafe) food from distribution, sale and consumption.
-If a product is recalled, consumers are generally advised to not eat or drink it, and to either return it or throw it out.
+If a product is recalled, consumers are generally advised to not eat or drink it, and to either return it for a refund or throw it out.
+Most recalls are initiated by the food business.
+Only Australian states and territories and the Ministry for Primary Industries have enforcement powers.
+These jurisidictions have the power to mandate a recall if necessary.
+FSANZ has no enforcement powers so cannot mandate, order or force a recall to occur.
+FSANZ coordinates the recall with the relevant jurisdiction and the food business.
 For more information on how food is recalled in Australia, see the food recalls webpage.

 How do I find out if a food recall has occurred?

 Recalls for products that have reached consumers are published on our current recalls webpage and on our Facebook and Twitter accounts.